Back to Reference

 Alignment with organizational goals

-When a total rewards strategy is aligned with your company’s goals, it supports business outcomes.
+When a total rewards strategy is aligned with your company's goals, it supports business outcomes.
+For example, McKinsey found that companies with a top-quartile employee experience (EX) are more than twice as likely to achieve a top-quartile customer experience (CX).
 For example, offering performance-based bonuses or recognition programs can motivate employees to contribute to key business objectives, fostering a culture of achievement.

 Connection to employee engagement and performance

 When employees feel recognized and fairly compensated, they are more engaged and productive.
+This is especially critical as U.S. employee engagement has fallen to its lowest level in a decade, with only 31% of employees reporting they feel engaged at work.
 Total rewards strategies that emphasize recognition and personal growth can directly improve individual and team performance, leading to better business results overall.

 Key components of a total rewards strategy